pth11/SQL-PBI_Inventory_Controlling/README.md

 ### 3. Build dashboard

-- Using DAX to create measure and calculated columns
+- Using DAX to create measures and calculated columns
 - Build 2 report pages

 **Overview of inventory by time/location/product**